 The German car company has registered its first loss, during a financial quarter, for the last fifteen years.
 VW has put aside $6.7 billion Euros in preparation for the cost of recalling and repairing some nine million vehicles globally.
 The embarrassment at being caught out in this anti-environmental practice is only the first stage of what could be a business threatening blunder.
 Legal action costs will mount and go on for many years, and the loss of consumer confidence in the brands could damage profits at the same time.

-VW class action Australia: Audi legal action, as well, will put the car manufacturer under economic stress in this country; especially for future sales.
+VW class action in Australia, as well as Audi legal action, will put the car manufacturer under economic stress in this country – especially for future sales.
 The global blunder could see the car company go down under the weight of class actions and consumer backlashes.

 A Sydney mum has won $285,000 in damages after a Sydney shopping injury.
 The mother of three has suffered soft tissue injuries when a shopping trolley carrying her toddler and groceries hit a pothole and fell on top of her.